 pre-filter, the reverse osmosis membrane, the storage tank for contaminants,

 What type of contaminants does it filter out?

-Removing salt is also an interesting benefit, which most other filtration types cannot (efficiently) remove salt.
-Salt removal makes these reverse osmosis very popular in locations that have brackish water or if you have a water softener.
-Brackish water is actually a problem for those that live near the beach or the mouth of large rivers.
+Reverse osmosis filtration removes just about every type of inorganic material from water.
+It also removes salt, which most other filtration types cannot (efficiently) remove.
+Salt removal makes these systems very popular in locations that have brackish water.
+Brackish water is actually a problem for those that live near the beach.

 Reverse Osmosis Filtration Process